Deep Reinforcement Learning

 Different types of machine learning depending on the feedback

-• Supervised learning: the correct answer is provided to the system.
+• Supervised learning: the correct answer (ground truth) is provided to the algorithm, the prediction error drives learning directly.

-• Unsupervised learning: no answer is given to the system.
+• Unsupervised learning: no answer is given to the system, the learning algorithm extracts a statistical model from raw inputs.

-• Reinforcement learning: an estimation of the correctness of the answer is provided.
+• Reinforcement learning: an estimation of the correctness of the answer is provided by the environment through the reward function.

 A brief history of reinforcement learning